Katherine Ash, Consulting Director, Workforce Innovation Network, National Governors Association

 Mehran Assadi is chairman, chief executive officer and president of National Life Group.
 He joined National Life in September 2003 as interim chief information officer and two years later was appointed the company’s president of Life and Annuity.
 Since becoming president and CEO in 2009, Assadi has led major growth in sales of National Life’s life and annuity products and worked to build a culture of collaboration, engagement and empowerment among employees.
 He joined National Life’s Board of Directors in 2009 and was elected Chairman in 2017.
 Before joining National Life Group, Assadi served as chief marketing officer and chief information officer at Provident Mutual in Newark, Delaware.
 A graduate of Towson University, Assadi has a master's in management information systems from the University of Baltimore.

-Paul Costello, Executive Director, Vermont Council on Rural Development
+Paul Costello, Executive Director Emeritus, Vermont Council on Rural Development

 Paul Costello has served as the Executive Director of the Vermont Council on Rural Development since 2000.
 VCRD runs an annual Rural Summit and conducts “Community Visits” that help rural communities build priorities, set action plans, and build connections to resources.
 It also provides customized facilitation on rural development policy at the local, regional and state level, including more than a dozen major rural policy council efforts, and has built significant programs to advance the digital economy.
 Today VCRD leads the Vermont Climate Economy Initiative and the Vermont Community Leadership Network.
 Paul attended UVM before earning a PhD in intellectual history at McGill.
-He has served on boards ranging from corrections education to cooperatives, libraries and Governor’s commissions, and is currently committed to Vermont Rural Ventures, the Local Support and Community Action Team of the Vermont Covid-19 Recovery Task Force, and Partners for Rural America.
+He served on boards ranging from corrections education to cooperatives, libraries and Governor’s commissions, and was committed to Vermont Rural Ventures, the Local Support and Community Action Team of the Vermont Covid-19 Recovery Task Force, and Partners for Rural America.
+Retired in 2021, he now enjoys his time spending time with his family and hiking.

 Kyle Dodson, President and CEO, Greater Burlington YMCA